pedrib/PoC/advisories/Pwn2Own/Tokyo_2019/lao_bomb.md

 ```

 ... and our command file gets executed as root.
 From here on, we can download and execute a binary, and we have full control of the router.

+### Errata

+The previous version of this advisory was based on the C exploit we originally wrote for the Pwn2Own competition, and due to problems at the time we could only use 12 bytes instead of 13 to send our command.
+This caused a major headache when printing special characters such as ; or digits, which would be interpreted by the shell instead of being printed.
+To work around this, we used a trick that involved printing the special characters to another separate file, and then using "cat" to add the contents to that file to the command file.
+After porting the exploit to Metasploit, we realised that actually we could use 13 bytes, and our workaround was unnecessary.